WrestleMania Backlash (2022)

-The 2022 WrestleMania Backlash was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the 17th annual Backlash and took place on Sunday, May 8, 2022, at the Dunkin' Donuts Center in Providence, Rhode Island, featuring wrestlers from the promotion's Raw and SmackDown brand divisions.
+The 2022 WrestleMania Backlash was a professional wrestling premium live event (PLE) produced by WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the 17th Backlash and took place on May 8, 2022, at the Dunkin' Donuts Center in Providence, Rhode Island.
 This was the third Backlash held at this venue after the 1999 and 2009 events.
-It was also the second and final Backlash held under this name after the previous year's event, as the following year, the event reverted to its original name.
 The concept of the 2022 event was based on the Backlash from WrestleMania 38.

 Six matches were contested at the event.
 In the main event, The Bloodline (Roman Reigns, Jey Uso, and Jimmy Uso) defeated Drew McIntyre and RK-Bro (Randy Orton and Riddle) in a six-man tag team match.
 In other prominent matches, Ronda Rousey defeated Charlotte Flair in an "I Quit" match to win the SmackDown Women's Championship, Edge defeated AJ Styles by technical submission, and in the opening bout, Cody Rhodes defeated Seth "Freakin" Rollins.
-This was the first pay-per-view to not feature a WWE Championship or Universal Championship match on the card since Elimination Chamber in March 2020.
+This was the first main roster PLE to not feature a WWE Championship or Universal Championship match on the card since Elimination Chamber in March 2020.

+This was the first Backlash to be branded as a "premium live event", a term the company introduced at the start of the year to refer to its events airing on traditional pay-per-view and via WWE's livestreaming platforms.
+This was the first Backlash to livestream on Disney+ Hotstar in Indonesia, following the shutdown of its version of the WWE Network in late January.
+It was the second and final Backlash held under the name "WrestleMania Backlash" after the previous year's event, as the following year, the event reverted to its original name.